SeanGreenbaum/Group-Policy/README.md

-# Group-Policy

-Random Group Policy code for public
+# Group Policy

+Collection of simple group policy management scripts.
+Use with care